samuelcolvin/nosht/README.md

 Go to SES and setup a sending domain.
 You either need to set it up in the `eu-west-1` region or change the region `aws_region` setting.

+#### SES webhooks

+Notifications of email events (delivery, opening, clicks etc.) are recorded in nosht via webhooks from SES.

+To setup these webhooks:
+1. log into AWS > SES > Configuration Sets
+1. Create a Configuration Set called exactly `nosht`.
+1. Add a destination of type "SNS", call it something like `nosht-cloudwatch` and check all Event types, choose "Create an SNS topic" and call it `nosht-emails` or similar.
+1. Move in the AWS console to SNS, go to topics and you should see the topic you just created.
+1. Hit "create subscription", choose the type as "https" and enter the url as `https://{APP_AWS_SES_WEBHOOK_AUTH}@events.example.org/api/ses-webhook/`, where `APP_AWS_SES_WEBHOOK_AUTH` is is the basic auth username and password which will also be set in Heroku, it needs a colon in, eg.
+  `user:randompassword`.
+1. If the platform is up and running when you create the subscription (and you've done it right) it should get approved immediately, if not you'll need to create another one or retry once the platform is running
+1. Currently emails and email events aren't displayed anywhere in the system, but they're saved to the database for manual checking or future display.

 To set from AWS:

 * heroku config `APP_AWS_ACCESS_KEY`
 * heroku config `APP_AWS_SECRET_KEY`
 * heroku config `APP_S3_BUCKET`
 * heroku config `APP_S3_DOMAIN`
+* heroku config `APP_AWS_SES_WEBHOOK_AUTH`

 ### Cloudflare Setup